c-bejar/c-bejar/README.md

 ## Hi there! 👋

-I'm **Chris**, an a developer interested in game development, web technologies, and new technologies.
+I'm **Chris**, a developer interested in game development, web technologies, and new technologies.
 I like exploring new ideas and finding creative ways to solve problems!

 ## About Me